GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/06_advancedRtti.md

 We can do this by manually defining fields.
 In order to manually register fields the systems supports a several sets of `add*Field` methods, each expecting a unique name/id, and a pair of getter/setter methods.
 The getter/setter methods can then be used for any more advanced processing.

 ## Plain fields
-You register plain fields by calling @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addPlainField "RTTIType::addPlainField()".
+You register plain fields by calling @bs::RTTIType::addPlainField.
 The getter/setter methods must return/accept a reference to the value of the field.

 ~~~~~~~~~~~~~{.cpp}
 class MyComponent : public Component